Asif-021/TradekCryptoLatest/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## A small Bug
+Due to the last-minute changes, accessing forum or profile page before the market page after logging in  is causing a small bug with the market page getting the userId probably because of the asynch nature of the functions, though, that should be easily fixable by modifying some lines of code , we are well aware of the bug and we will fix it as soon as possible .
+For now, For the app to be tested without bugs, we're assuming you access the market page first after logging in, then any other page.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: